Tennessee: Sports

 Tennessee is home to four major professional sports franchises: the Tennessee Titans have played in the National Football League (NFL) since 1997, the Nashville Predators have played in the National Hockey League (NHL) since 1998, the Memphis Grizzlies have played in the National Basketball Association (NBA) since 2001, and Nashville SC has played in Major League Soccer (MLS) since 2020.

 The state is also home to eight minor league teams.
 Four of these are Minor League Baseball clubs.
 The Nashville Sounds, which began play in 1978, and Memphis Redbirds, which began in 1998, each compete in the International League at the Triple-A level, the highest before Major League Baseball.
-The Tennessee Smokies, which have played continuously since 1972, and Chattanooga Lookouts, which have played continuously since 1976, are members of the Double-A classification Southern League.
+The Knoxville Smokies, which have played continuously since 1972, and Chattanooga Lookouts, which have played continuously since 1976, are members of the Double-A classification Southern League.

 Tennessee has three minor league soccer teams.
-Memphis 901 FC has played in the second-tier USL Championship since 2019.
 Chattanooga Red Wolves SC has been a member of the third-tier USL League One since 2019.
-Founded in 2009, Chattanooga FC began playing in the third-tier National Independent Soccer Association in 2020.
-The state has one minor league ice hockey team: the Knoxville Ice Bears, which began play in 2002 and are members of the Southern Professional Hockey League.
+One Knoxville SC, founded in 2021, are also members of USL League One since 2023.
+Founded in 2009, Chattanooga FC began playing in the third-tier MLS Next Pro in 2024.
+The state also has one minor league ice hockey team: the Knoxville Ice Bears, which began play in 2002 and are members of the Southern Professional Hockey League.